About the Organizers:

 City University of Hong Kong (CityU) is a public research university established in 1994, currently with five colleges and four schools including the College of Business, College of Engineering, College of Liberal Arts and Social Sciences, College of Science, Jockey Club College of Veterinary Medicine and Life Sciences, and the School of Creative Media, School of Data Science, School of Energy and Environment and School of Law.
-According to QS for 2019, CityU is ranked 55th in the world and 5th among the world’s top 50 universities under 50 years of age.
-In the Times Higher Education World University Rankings for 2019, CityU is ranked 1st for International Outlook.
+According to QS World University Rankings for 2021, CityU was ranked 48th in the world and 4th among the world’s top 50 universities under 50 years of age.
+In the Times Higher Education World University Rankings for 2020, CityU was ranked 1st for International Outlook.

 The Chan Feng Men-ling Chan Shuk-lin English Language Centre